How To Use DuckDuckGo Bangs in Chrome

 But as of late, I find myself increasingly appending site:reddit.com, site:github.com/user/repo, site:stackoverflow.com, etc. to my search query to get more refined and meaningful results.

-Doing so provides a relatively unbiased set of results that isn’t tied to my browsing habit.
-Getting to reviews that are hopefully written by actual users.
+Doing so provides a relatively unbiased set of results that isn’t tied to my browsing habits; getting to reviews that are hopefully written by actual users.

 How to Google With a Bang

-If you use Chrome, you can craft a similar UX as DDG Bang syntax.
+If you use Chrome, you can get a similar experience as DDG Bang syntax.
 There’s no need to install any extensions.
 It’s available natively on your Chrome browser.
+Here’s how:

-1. Go to chrome://settings/searchEngines and add new search engines under “Site Search”.
+1. Go to chrome://settings/searchEngines and add a new site search under “Site Search”

 Example for appending “site:reddit.com” when prefixing “!r” shortcut to your search term